 Music and pictures posted here are for personal education and research, not for commercial gain, nor for the gratitude of file-sharers.
 There are no whole albums here, the vinyl is long since deleted and accessible only through online auctions and second hand stores.
 The “track selection” is one or at most two tracks as 160 or 320 kbps MP3 files ripped from original vinyl and streamed, not hi fi quality, no downloads.
 No-one loses revenue from anything posted here, and I make no revenue from it.

 The small adverts on this blog are placed by WordPress to help keep blogging a free service.
 Files are not hosted on third party file sharing sites.
 You can be confident everything you click on here is spam and virus free, will still be here tomorrow, requires no toolbar add-in, and sorry lads, no teen dating introductions in your area.

 I do not endorse copyright theft, though almost all of the recordings here are over 50 years old the musicians are long dead, or soon will be.
 If you think you are a copyright holder of any sounds or images here, please contact me directly at the email address below.
 If you think you may be one of the long dead musicians, get professional help, or leave a sign: a medium will get back to you soon as possible.

 The content of this web-blog is for personal, non-commercial use only.
 In the event that there is a problem with copyrighted material, the copyright infringement is unintentional and non-commercial.
 Material will be removed upon request by the copyright owner.

 All original writing and pictures on this blog are my copyright.
 You are free to use them in any educational or personal context, without alteration, though not in any commercial activity without my express prior agreement.
 Original material uploaded to other sites should be credited to this source.
-I take pride in my work, I don’t like finding it online under other people’s names, which does happen.
+I take pride in my work, I don’t like finding it online under other people’s names, which does occasionally happen.